dnovasky/PenPulseAWS/README.md

-# Pen Pulse AWS
+# PenPulse

 ## Overview
-Pen Pulse AWS is a React-based web application integrated with AWS Amplify for backend services.
+PenPulse is a React-based web application integrated with AWS Amplify for backend services.
 The project leverages modern JavaScript frameworks and tools, including Vite for build and development, and supports scalable infrastructure using Terraform.

 ## Features
 - **AWS Amplify Integration**: Authentication and backend services.